jermnelson/aristotle-library-apps/aristotle/fixures/project-history.rst

 unit tests functionality to `Aristotle Library Apps`_.

-`Aristotle Discovery Layer`_ has a number of discrete Django applications that are good candidates for single use Library Apps that include the `MARC Batch App`_ and the `Call Number App`_.
+`Aristotle Discovery Layer`_ has a number of discrete Django applications that are good candidates for single use Library Apps including the `MARC Batch App`_ and the `Call Number App`_.